d3x0r/STFRPhysics/README.md

  - Quat - the type `class Quat`.
  - principalling - the updating of a lnQuaternion to its prinicpal angles and the associated rate.
 There is a method `principle()` which sets a lnQuaternion to its principal angles.

+## Preface

+All the roads I go down lead back to 'use a matrix!'; yes, I will, but sin() and cos() are single clock lookupss; so can't I just save that loikup until later?
+Why do I have to cary the important numbers in normalized coordinates?

+`A x B != B X A` except in a very small region.
+But that's no different than saying `arcsin(sin(A+B)) != A+B` which is true (and untrue) exactly where the first expression is true.
+We forget in the process that we've lost the original information, and are working with a modulated value.
+And certainly everywhere I've gone, it's very hard to not find a cross or dot product to represent a rotation, when in reality it's just a simple addition of angle, and a lookup to get the modulated value for the quaternion.
+If you apply inverse `A X -B` in certain conditions, that's the same as `B*A` or `A/B` , but then again; that's all in a multiplicative space; it's simpler to just say `A + B - C = D` instead of `C X A X B X -A X - C`  (4 multiplies instead of 2 adds).

+Quaternions, kepd as `cos(theta) + sin(theta)N` where `N` is the axis of rotation; end up re-normalized when mlutiplied so that they stay within bounds; they can apply a smooth correction... but basically this calculator

 ## Frame Computation Using Dual Log-Quaternions

 I've come to relearn much about the quatnerions and complex numbers especially with applications to rotation.